jhadev/currensee/README.md

 [View on Heroku](https://pacific-ridge-46060.herokuapp.com/)

-*Since Heroku mLab Mongo Sandbox uses Mongo version 3.6 we lost some functionality of our data table with this deployment.
-Part of the backend will need to be rewritten to compensate*
+*Since Heroku mLab Mongo Sandbox uses Mongo version 3.6 we lost some functionality of our data table with this deployment because of a few aggregation pipeline operators we used that were new in version 4.0.
+Part of the backend will need to be rewritten to compensate.*

 [View Demo on YouTube](https://youtu.be/FkLv9twceOU)

-*This demo shows the added functionality of the table*
+*This demo shows the added functionality of the table.*

 ## Overview
 The overall project was developed with the highest industry standards in mind, in terms of widely accepted notions in the developer world.
 We made sure to organize ourselves with a the MVC model (Models Views Controllers) in order to ensure the skillset we gained would be applicable to the real world.
 In addition, we chose to create a true single page application with the use of react-router-dom and express.
 With these goals in mind, we felt we met our personal goals to foster a product that utilizes the latest technologies with the added benefit of scalability.